What the GOP memo says (and doesn't say)

 It also says an "independent unit" in the FBI conducted a "source validation report" on Steele's reporting and found it "only minimally corroborated."

-Again, it's hard to judge the accuracy of the memo description without the underlying documents or transcripts of Priestap's testimony.
+But without the underlying documents or transcripts of Priestap's testimony, it's hard to judge the accuracy of the memo's description.

 ———